 Motivation is a skill more than an innate attribute.
 You can recruit your drive, building it like muscle.
 In our Extreme Productivity research, we studied 2,377 business professionals to learn what the most productive people do to manufacture motivation, control their time, and execute at the highest levels.

 Interestingly, we found that The Extremely Productive (The XP) are 2x more likely to be driven than The Rest.
 Driven by what, though?
 Often, that drive is emotional.
 You can rationalize it in all sorts of ways.
 "I want to make more money.
 I need this promotion to get to the next step."

 You want money for freedom.
 You want money to do what you want to do with your time.
 Promotions bring prestige.
 They bring hope of career advancement and fulfillment.
 These are desires.
 If you want your desires to come true, you need disciplined action to help you get there.

 How you manage your calendar and your expectations of what you'll get done every week drives whether you accomplish it or procrastinate.
-Proactivity drives productivity and motivation.
-Procrastination kills it.
+Proactivity drives productivity and motivation and procrastination kills it.
 The Extremely Productive (The XP) are 2.7x more likely to be proactive than The Rest.
 This is a key driver of productivity.

 I am very proactive.

-Yet, everyone—even the most productive people—procrastinate every once in a while.
-When there's something you know you need to do that seems difficult, it requires a lot of energy to get started.
-So you avoid it.
+Yet everyone procrastinates—even the most productive people.
+When you need to do something difficult, it requires a lot of energy to get started and you avoid it.
 If you avoid getting started on difficult things, it doesn't mean you aren't working.
 You can fill your days with work.
 That's easy.
 Sit back and react to email?
 No problem.
 Show up to the meetings on your calendar?
 Check.